Is Sparkling Water Bad For You?

 But Does Sparkling Water Hydrate You?

-Sparkling water has been found to hydrate you just as well as water, and is a great option for getting the intake you need if flat water is not your thing, not the choice for high intensity workout.
+Sparkling water has been found to hydrate you just as well as water, and is a great option for getting the intake you need if flat water is not your thing.
 And it may actually help you drink more water as there because it’s more interesting and flavorful – there are ways to make it yourself, flavor with your own fruit.
+However it’s probably not going to be the best choice for gulping during your high intensity workout.

 It was also noted that sparkling water drinkers ate less fat as well.